-\item Hofmann--Kohnen prove that there is \emph{no holomorphic} solution $G$ of \eqref{eq:G-transform} on $\Hg$ for $g\ge 2$ (and hence no holomorphic modular connection in this sense) \cite{HK}.
-One consequence is that any $\Gamma$-covariant differentiation operator for holomorphic Siegel modular forms must leave the holomorphic category (e.g.\ become nearly holomorphic or meromorphic), or must take values in larger coefficient systems. \end{itemize}
+For $g\ge 2$ the situation is fundamentally different.
+In the present normalization, Yang--Yin construct $C^\infty$ solutions $A$ of the same transformation law using the $\mathrm{Sp}_{2g}(\mathbb R)$-invariant metric on $\mathbb H_g$; these give covariant derivatives preserving $C^\infty$ modularity.
+Hofmann--Kohnen prove that no holomorphic solution $A$ exists on $\mathbb H_g$ for $g\ge 2$ when $e\ne0$.
+Consequently, a $\Gamma$-covariant differentiation operator for holomorphic Siegel modular forms cannot in general remain entirely within the holomorphic category; it must become nearly holomorphic, smooth, meromorphic, or take values in enlarged coefficient systems.

-In our work we allow \emph{meromorphic} connections $A$, which can be produced easily by the ``Maurer--Cartan'' trick: if $\Phi$ is a nonzero meromorphic \emph{scalar} Siegel modular form of determinant weight $N$, then
+In this paper we allow meromorphic connections.
+A basic source is the Maurer--Cartan construction: if $\Phi\in M_{N,0}(\Gamma)$ is a nonzero meromorphic scalar Siegel modular form of determinant weight $N\ne0$, then